 Fortunately, there are plenty of small business services out there that can help you manage the legal side of your entrepreneurship.

 If you’re looking for help creating legal documents, reviewing contracts, and signing forms online, then Rocket Lawyer is one of those must-have small business services.
 There are a few different free trials you can experiment with, but unlimited legal documents and answers to your law questions from real life lawyers comes at the low price of $39.95 per month.

 Get Started With Rocket Lawyer

 While it’s a bit cheaper at only $23.99 per month, LegalZoom charges extra for providing and filing certain legal documents.
 However, they balance the scales by giving you access to actual attorneys, who will analyze your documents and talk you through your legal concerns step by step.

-Nolo is actually a 40-year-old network of legal sites bundled together—much of it for free.
-With a comprehensive lawyer directory, over 50 sites with legal content, and thousands of eguides, templates, sample forms, and more, you’re sure to find what you need to run a successful small business.
+Nolo is a 40-year-old network of legal sites bundled together—much of it for free.
+With a comprehensive lawyer directory, over 50 sites with legal content, and thousands of eguides, templates, sample forms, and more, you’re sure to find what you need to run a successful small business on Nolo.

 Want free legal advice?
 Look no further than LawGuru, another one of those legal-oriented small business services that provides answers to your questions from one of their 8,800 actual attorneys.
 The site is fairly straightforward, and you can get real answers to your problems right away.